MsLGXC/GTA-gameconfigmp/README.md

   At first, this was created for my mpmod, as many people use various confusing gameconfig versions, so I provided this.
 If you want to access modpack in online mode, please read this link https://github.com/MsLGXC/GTA-StandAIO

   # Download & Install
-  ## click releases-latest/code-downloadzip/or any singlefile's cloud icon in left
-  ## unzip them anywhere if u download zip
-  ## put .dll to GTAdirectory
+  click releases-latest/code-downloadzip/or any singlefile's cloud icon in left unzip them anywhere if u download zip put dll to GTAdirectory put xml to mods/update/update.rpf/common/data
-  ## put .xml to mods/update/update.rpf/common/data<br>

-  # Or u can download oiv ver in releases, than use openiv open oivfile and auto install like othermods
+  ## Or u can download oiv ver in releases, than use openiv auto install like other mods